-I am working on two books: a memoir, When I Had Another Name, and A Compendium of Journal Jottings: a sourcebook for writers, readers and everyone else, which is in the capable hands of Cahaba Press.
+She is working on a memoir, When I Had Another Name, and has recently published her fourth book A Compendium of Journal Jottings: A sourcebook for writers, readers and everyone else, by Cahaba Press.

-Below is the bio I use whenever I'm asked to provide one.
+Below is the bio she uses whenever she's asked to provide one.

 After majoring in piano and teaching public school music for 27 years, and Gifted Ed for the last few, the writing bug bit me.
 I’d written poetry since 1984, but when I enrolled in a graduate class, Writing Across the Curriculum, my life changed.